 4. Next, we place the peach slices on the almond cream following the design that most appeals to us, overlapping them slightly so that the frangipane does not slip between them and make them submerge.

-recipe for peach tart with almond cream
+peach cobbler recipe with almond cream

 Keeps refrigerated and well covered for 3-4 days.
 It is convenient to remove it from the refrigerator about 15-20 minutes before serving.